+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 This is the best way to see gorillas on a budget in Uganda!
 This season holds wet months (October to November and March to May).
 Normally, in this period, most hotels, lodges, and camps give out discounts.

-If lucky, you might get discounted gorilla permits, though rare!
+If lucky, you might get discounted gorilla permits, though this is rare!
 Discounted gorilla permits are no longer issued in Uganda.

-Putting aside the cost of a gorilla permit, you should consider using a budget safari lodge as you plan to trek Mountain gorillas in Uganda.
+Putting aside the cost of a gorilla permit, you should consider using a budget Uganda safari lodge as you plan to trek mountain gorillas in Uganda.

-Your tour operator will help you to choose the best lodge.
+Your tour operator will help you choose the best lodge.

 This is another thrilling way to trek Mountain gorillas on a budget in Uganda.
-Traveling this way allows sharing costs amongst the group such as transport costs, and accommodation.
+Traveling this way allows for the sharing of costs amongst the group, such as transport costs and accommodation.

 Although not so recommended, it can be the best way to track gorillas in Uganda on a budget.
 It enables you to save money for hiring a car and paying for your driver guide.